corvuslee/public/AWS learning material/RDS MySQL hands-on.md

 Edit the inbound rules
 ![RDS security group](images/rds-mysql/rds-sg2.png)

-Add a rule to allow MySQL (TCP 3306) or Oracle (TCP 1521) access from the cloud9 security group
+Add a rule to allow MySQL (TCP 3306) access from the cloud9 security group
 ![RDS security group](images/rds-mysql/rds-sg3.png)

 Test the connectivity from the Cloud9 client